YiLimath/YiLimath.github.io/_pages/agent-system/reasoning.md

 - conjecture → examples and counterexample tests;
 - proof idea → lemmas and dependency graph;
 - symbolic expression → computer algebra or formal code.

+## Linear and branching reasoning

+Two shapes cover most of what is used in practice.
+A **chain** decomposes the problem into ordered steps and commits to each; it is cheap, and it fails when an early commitment was wrong, since nothing revisits it.
+A **tree** maintains several partial candidates, evaluates them against a heuristic, and expands or abandons branches deliberately, which buys the ability to backtrack at the cost of a search budget and an evaluation rule.

+The choice is not a matter of sophistication.
+A tree is worth its cost only when the problem admits a meaningful intermediate evaluation — when a partial solution can be judged before it is complete.
+Where no such judgement exists, branching multiplies cost while selecting essentially at random, and a chain with an independent check afterwards is the better design.

 ## Forces and failure modes